 Whether you choose pole beans or bush beans, they are super-simple to grow.
 You often see recommendations to treat the seed with a bit of legume innoculant to increase yields, but you may actually end up with too many beans even when you don't add the innoculant.

-Plant them after soil has warmed.
+Plant bean seeds after the soil has warmed.
 Pole beans should be planted about six inches apart; bush beans can be planted three to four inches apart.
-You will need to provide a trellis if you plan to grow pole beans, which will reach six feet... tall or more.
+You will need to provide a trellis if you plan to grow pole beans, which will... reach six feet tall or more.
 Keep them evenly moist, and harvest the beans when they are thin and tender.
 Be sure to harvest regularly.
 Both bush and pole beans are prolific, and you may well end up with more than you can use.
 Luckily, beans freeze well!Continue to 9 of 10 below.

 09 of 10